Bug control at the barn – for YOU!

 - Start with clothing.
 Add your choice of products.
 Create wind if it’s not there.
 Modify the environment.
 Become that “crazy bird lady”.
 Call in the big guns and reinforcements.

 - You will need to cover up.
-I like long sleeves anyway in the summer, a light color isn’t any warmer than short sleeves and you keep the bugs and sun away.
+I like long sleeves anyway in the summer.
+A light colored shirt isn’t any warmer than short sleeves and you keep the bugs and sun away.

-- If you want to rock a totally awesome look, make sure your jeans or khakis or breeches are tucked into your socks.
+- If you want to rock a totally awesome look, make sure your jeans, khakis, or breeches are tucked into your socks.
 Some sort of hat is also of great benefit.
-(A tip for hats - use a little of your bug repellent under the brim to keep critters away from your eyes and nose and hopefully teeth…)
+A tip for hats – use a little of your bug repellent under the brim to keep critters away from your eyes and nose and hopefully teeth.

 Not sure how much of this stuff you need to eat…

 - Find a product that works for you.
 Are you a person who loves their DEET?
 Or do you prefer essential oils?
 There are a TON of essential oil recipes out there.
 The only thing I can tell you is that I know very little about essential oil, and I do know that they can be potent so less is usually more.
 What about everyone’s favorite Skin So Soft?